Oldkin/ROS/README.md

 # ROS

-This repository contains the labs directions and solution for **CSC-356:** *Advanced Topics in Computer Science - Human Robot Interaction* taught by Prof. Ross Sowell at Cornell College.
+This repository contains the lab directions and our solutions for **CSC-356:** *Advanced Topics in Computer Science - Human Robot Interaction* taught by Prof. Ross Sowell at Cornell College.
 The textbook used for this class is *Programming Robots with ROS* by Quigley.
 All the content for this course can be accessed [here] (http://moodle.cornellcollege.edu/course/view.php?id=1687).

 ### Labs Directory